montag/audioworklet-test-demo/README.md

   })
 ~~~

 Above we can see that we are setting the `testGain` to 1.0, and passing in two mock `AudioParams` that the processor expects.
-It would also be possible to examine the parameters via `parameterDescriptors` and make more complex or automated test generation.
-It might also be possible to mock the currentTime of the processor, and or to mock a-rate or k-rate params for more advance scenarios.
+It would also be possible to examine the parameters via `parameterDescriptors` for more complex or automated test generation.
+It should also be possible to mock the currentTime of the processor, and or to mock a-rate or k-rate params for more advance scenarios.

 ### 5. Verify that the output matches what it should with a decent amount of precision. ###

-After the processor executes a frame, the data is available in `outputs`.
+After the processor executes the data is available in `outputs`.

 ~~~ecmascript 6
     worklet.process(inputs, outputs, { gainChannel_0: [testGain], gainChannel_1: [testGain]})